didaquis/ghibli-vue/README.md

-# typescript-vue
+# ghibli-vue

-Pet project using: Babel, TypeScript, Router, Buefy, Jest, Cypress and so on!
+Pet project using: Babel, Router, Buefy, Jest, Cypress and so on!

 https://ghibliapi.herokuapp.com/#